|What is a survey?|

 A survey is a method of collecting information.
 It may collect information about a population’s characteristics, self-reported and observed behaviour, awareness of programs, attitudes or opinions, and needs.
 Repeating surveys at regular intervals can assist in the measurement of changes over time.
 Information collected using surveys is invaluable in planning and evaluating policies and programs.

 Unlike a census, where all members of a population are studied, sample surveys gather information from only a portion of a population of interest.
 The size of the sample depends on the purpose of the study.

 In a statistically valid survey, the sample is objectively chosen so that each member of the population will have a known non-zero chance of selection.
 Only then can the results be reliably projected from the sample to the population.
 The sample should not be selected haphazardly or only from those who volunteer to participate.

 When to use a survey

-When determining the need for a survey, departments/agencies should first check that the required information is not already available (for example, conduct library searches, refer to Queensland Government Statistician's Office (QGSO)).
+When determining the need for a survey, first check that the required information is not already available (for example, conduct library searches, check Open Data, refer to Queensland Government Statistician's Office (QGSO)).

 - How complex and how sensitive is the topic?

 - Do respondents have access to the required information?